riebecj/pycom/README.md

 - f'' strings
 - Some in built functions
 - Some math library functions
+- List comprehensions

 ## Not supported yet

-- Pythonic ways of writing certain blocks (list comprehension, one line if...else)
+- Pythonic ways of writing certain blocks (one line if...else, etc.)
 - A lot of libraries included in stdlib